-This topic describes the high-availability architecture of Server Load Balancer (SLB) in terms of different system designs and product configurations to meet different business needs.
-You can also use SLB together with Alibaba Cloud DNS to achieve cross-region disaster recovery.
-SLB provides a multi-zone service availability of 99.99% and a single-zone service availability of 99.90%.
+This topic describes the high-availability architecture of SLB.
+You can use SLB in concert with DNS to implement geo-disaster recovery.
+SLB is designed to offer a multi-zone service availability of 99.99% and a single-zone service availability of 99.90%.

-Deployed in clusters, SLB can synchronize sessions among node servers to protect the SLB system from single points of failure (SPOFs).
-This improves redundancy and guarantees service stability.
-Layer-4 SLB uses the open source software Linux Virtual Server (LVS) and Keepalived to achieve load balancing.
-Layer-7 SLB uses Tengine to achieve load balancing.
-Tengine, a Web server project based on Nginx, adds advanced features dedicated for high-traffic websites.
+SLB instances are deployed in clusters to synchronize sessions and protect backend servers from SPOFs, improving redundancy and ensuring service stability.
+Layer-4 SLB uses the open-source Linux Virtual Server (LVS) and Keepalived software to balance loads, whereas Layer-7 SLB uses Tengine.
+Tengine, a web server project launched by Taobao, is based on NGINX and adds advanced features dedicated for high-traffic websites.

-Requests from the Internet reach the LVS cluster through Equal-Cost Multi-Path (ECMP) routing.
-Each LVS in the LVS cluster synchronizes the session to other LVS machines through multicast packets, thereby implementing session synchronization among machines in the LVS cluster.
-At the same time, the LVS cluster performs health checks on the Tengine cluster and removes abnormal machines to guarantee the availability of layer-7 SLB.
+Requests from the Internet reach an LVS cluster along Equal-Cost Multi Path (ECMP) routes.
+In the LVS cluster, each machine uses multicast packets to synchronize sessions with the other machines.
+At the same time, the LVS cluster performs health checks on the Tengine cluster and removes unhealthy machines from the Tengine cluster to ensure the availability of Layer-7 SLB.

-Session synchronization protects persistent connections from being affected by server failures in the cluster.
-However, for short connections or when the session synchronization rule is not triggered by the connection (the three-way handshake is not completed), server failures in the cluster may still affect user requests.
-To prevent session interruptions caused by machine failures in the cluster, you can add a retry function to the service logic to reduce the impact on user access.
+You can use session synchronization to prevent persistent connections from being affected by server failures within a cluster.
+However, for short-lived connections or if the session synchronization rule is not triggered by the connection (the three-way handshake is not completed), server failures in the cluster may still affect user requests.
+To prevent session interruptions caused by server failures within the cluster, you can add a retry mechanism to the service logic to reduce the impact on user access.

-- We recommend that you create an SLB instance in a region with multiple zones for disaster tolerance.
+- We recommend that you create SLB instances in regions that support primary/secondary deployment for zone-disaster recovery.

-You can deploy SLB instances and ECS instances in multiple zones of a region or in multiple regions and schedule access requests by using Alibaba Cloud DNS.
+You can deploy SLB instances and ECS instances in multiple zones within the same region or across different regions, and then use DNS to schedule requests.

-When SLB discovers that an instance is unhealthy, it distributes requests to other healthy ECS instances, and only resumes distributing requests to the ECS instance when it has restored to a healthy status.
+After you enable the health check feature, when an ECS instance is detected unhealthy, SLB distributes new requests to other healthy ECS instances.
+SLB will only send requests to this backend ECS instance when it is restored and considered healthy.
 For more information, see Health check overview.